PasswordForm

 I even ended up putting the remix link up on Gumroad to help with selling my Framer component as a product.
 I was even able to use ChatGPT to help come up with the marketing copy for the product page on Gumroad.

-And now I’ve had the product listing up on Gumroad, and I can even successfully say that it is generating revenue!
+And now I’ve had the product listing up on Gumroad, and I've generated $600+ in revenue since publishing the product!